This course is open for applications.

 Inspirational and vocational

 The weaving together of theory and practice ensures the award is intellectually stimulating while providing the skills employers seek.
 If you can't commit to a full MSc programme, you might consider the Postgraduate Diploma option.
-Or, if you're interested in a shorter course, focusing only on the practical elements of science communication, you may decide on our Postgraduate Certificate in Practical Science Communication.

 Please contact Andy Ridgway at Andy.Ridgway@uwe.ac.uk to discuss your options.